ethereum/ethereum-org-website/src/content/eth2/beacon-chain/index.md

 ### Mainnet and the Beacon Chain {#mainnet-and-beacon-chain}

-The Beacon Chain, at first, will exist separately to the Ethereum mainnet we use today.
+The Beacon Chain, at first, will exist separately to the Ethereum Mainnet we use today.
 But eventually they will be connected.
 The plan is to "merge" mainnet into the proof-of-stake system that's controlled and coordinated by the Beacon Chain.

 <ButtonLink to="/eth2/merge/">The merge</ButtonLink>